nicholasjclark/portal_VAR/README.md

-# portal_VAR
-R code to replicate analyses in Clark et al 2023 (Dynamic GAM with latent VAR process for community modelling)
+# Forecasting rodent community regime transitions with Dynamic Generalized Additive Models

+## Summary
+This repository contains R code to extract data and replicate analyses in the manuscript titled *Forecasting rodent population dynamics and community transitions with dynamic nonlinear models* (Clark et al 2023, currently on hosted on *biorxiv* at the following DOI: XXXX)